-Figures 8 and 9, on the next page, show one possibility for a mobile HF antenna.
+Figures 9 and 10, on the next page, show one possibility for a mobile HF antenna.
 I'm using this on my Honda Civic regularly.
-The antenna shown in Figure 8 is a Hustler single-bander for 40m, using the short 22" mast and a base spring at the resonator mount point.
+The antenna shown in Figure 9 shows a Hustler single-bander for 40m, using the short 22" mast and a base spring at the resonator mount point.
 This is an inexpensive type of mobile antenna, and not incredibly efficient, but it does work.
 I've had 60 or 70 SSB contacts while mobile, and about 200 CW contacts while stationary using the Hustler as shown.

-The tripod mount configuration shown in Figure 9 is extremely robust.
+The tripod mount configuration shown in Figures 9 and 10 is extremely robust.
 The main mount and feed point is at the rear lip of the trunk lid.
 Two Comet RS480 5/8" trunk mounts are used at the forward lip for longitudinal and lateral stability.
-I've been able to use the largest Hustler resonators, and even a homebrew 100W resonator that I hand-built for a 5 MHz MARS frequency.
+I've been able to use the largest Hustler resonators, and even a home-brew 100W resonator that I hand-built for a 5 MHz MARS frequency.
 The two forward legs of the tripod are made of 3/8" fiberglass rod acquired from Granger.
-The brackets are made from scrap aluminum found around my shop.
+The mast brackets are made from scrap aluminum found around my shop.
 Level adjustment is via the two 3/8-24 coupling nuts near the front attach points.
 Metal and fiberglass are held together at both ends of each forward leg, using two-part epoxy.
 Heat shrink tubing is used to hide the ugly part of each metal-fiberglass junction.